89Q12/M3E5/README.md

 ```use  theNameOfTheDb;```<br>
 - Now import the database file, I assume that you're still in the directory of the cloned repo<br>
 ```source M3E5.sql```<br>
--Thats it, exit the sql server<br>
+-That's it, exit the sql server<br>
 ```exit ```<br>
 ### Setup the config file
 - Navigate to base_folder/bot/config and open the config.py